-Civic and Community Leaders Professional Development
+Civic and Community Leaders Professional Development (Walker Fellows)

 The Civic and Community Leaders Professional Development Program affords students an opportunity to develop and master skills that are essential for being civically engaged and active in the communities where they live and work.
 This program provides an excellent opportunity for students to familiarize themselves with Harrisburg, as well as Washington, D.C.
 Students will not only visit these cities, but engage in learning opportunities including career development and planning, leadership growth and development, community engagement, professional communication and personal communication skills, etiquette skill training, and the group will build an awareness of how public policy is shaped by national and global issues.
 Students will also have the opportunity to interact with individuals who shape the world we live in—lobbyists, members of think tanks, members of non-profit organizations, members of the media, as well as those who work in the legislative, judicial, and executive branches of government.